Bisenė: History

-Chronicler Peter von Dusburg noted that the Teutonic Order finalized its conquest of Prussia and launched the Lithuanian Crusade in winter 1283.
+Chronicler Peter von Dusburg noted that the Teutonic Order finalized its conquest of Prussia and launched the Lithuanian Crusade in the winter of 1283.
 The first target of the Teutons was Bisenė.
 Teutonic soldiers, commanded by the Prussian Landmeister Konrad von Thierberg, crossed the frozen Neman River and rigorously attacked the Lithuanian fortress in the morning.
 It fell in the afternoon and was burned to the ground.
 Surviving defenders were taken captive.
-A detachment of the Teutons raided surrounding area taking much loot.
+A detachment of the Teutons raided the surrounding area, taking much loot.
 Dusburg noted that many Teutons were injured in the attacks and four brothers drowned in the Neman when frozen ice collapsed under their feet.

 Lithuanians rebuilt the fortress.
 In early 1313, the Teutonic order completed the construction of Christmemel not far from Bisenė and used it as a base for further attacks.
-In summer 1313, Bisenė was attacked by Prussian Landmeister Heinrich von Plötzke and his men.
+In the summer of 1313, Bisenė was attacked by Prussian Landmeister Heinrich von Plötzke and his men.
 Part of his force sailed via the Neman and used boats to construct a bridge across the river.
 The invaders used "war machines" but the fortress withstood the assault.
 Landmeister Heinrich with men from Sambia and Natangia tried again in fall 1313.
 This time they burned the outer bailey but failed to take the main fortress.

 Bisenė was manned by a Lithuanian garrison in one-month shifts, a weakness in security which was exploited by the Teutons.
 Sometime between 1307 and 1315, 22 brothers and 60 soldiers attacked 85 Lithuanians returning home after their shift.
 All Lithuanians were killed except for three wounded men who managed to escape.
 The same type of attack was repeated twice in 1316.
-The first attack, commanded by vicekomtur of Christmemel, saw 75 Lithuanians killed and five survivors who managed to escape.
+The first attack, commanded by the vicekomtur of Christmemel, saw 75 Lithuanians killed and five survivors who managed to escape.
 On 4 April 1316, three brothers with three squires departed Ragnit towards Bisenė at the end of the one-month shift.
-They killed six Lithuanians while other six escaped.
+They killed six Lithuanians while the other six escaped.
 As they approached Bisenė they saw that the fortress was left unattended.
 Using the opportunity, the Teutons burned it down.
 This time the fortress was not rebuilt.